6 Elk Hunting Fundamentals for a Successful Hunt

 If you’re just getting started with elk hunting, get out and experience what it’s like.
 You’ll learn more in one day of actual elk hunting than what you’ll ever learn by reading 100 elk hunting articles.

 If hunting regulations permit, don’t be ashamed to take any legal elk.
-Many elk hunting states like Colorado, New Mexico, Utah and Montana offer over-the-counter elk hunting opportunities.
-Or if your budget permits, you may consider a guided hunt from a trusted outfitter.
+Many elk hunting states like Colorado, New Mexico, Utah and Montana offer over-the-counter or land-owner tag elk hunting opportunities.